More and more couples are recognising the benefit of working with a planner and we’ve seen huge growth in this area of the industry.

 Finding the right suppliers for your wedding can be a bit of a minefield – how do you know who to trust?
 How do you know you’re not being ripped off?
 Your planner will be able to recommend her trusted suppliers to you and will work with them throughout to ensure they are on track and understand your requirements.

 Rest assured though, you will retain full control of the design of your day.
-Your planner will help to bring together your design ideas.
+Your planner will help to bring together your design ideas but the decisions sit with you.

 She’ll make sure everything will work together as well as suggesting other ideas for you to think about.
 All the plans will be reviewed and agreed by you so you don’t need to worry about losing control of your day.